alexander-moore/Thesis-Research/README.md

 ## File Structure

 The repository is organized as follows:
-- **Developement**: These files are the corpus of research and experimentation with the most recent models and methods.
+- **Development**: These files are the corpus of research and experimentation with the most recent models and methods.

 - **Stomping Grounds**: These files are for experimentation and developement of an R package.